Maximum Agreement Subtrees and H\"older homeomorphisms between Brownian trees: Proofs of the main results

 Since the maximal diameter over all the regions of level $k$ tends to $0$ as $k \to +\infty$, this will entail that $\Psi^{-1}$ cannot be $(1-\frac{\zeta}{2})$-Hölder.
 Since the problem is symmetric in $\Tt$ and $\Tt'$, this also shows that $\Psi$ cannot be $(1-\frac{\zeta}{2})$-Hölder either.

 Let $k \geq 0$.
 On the one hand, we know that almost surely, for $k$ large enough, the conclusions of Proposition~\ref{prop_homeo_mass} and Lemma~\ref{lem:rough_control_size_regions} hold.
 On the other hand, we recall that by Proposition~\ref{prop_independence_decomposition}, conditionally on their masses, the regions $(\Rr[\ii ])_{\ii \in \mathbb{T}_3^k}$ are independent Brownian trees with those respective masses.
 Moreover, there exists a constant $u>0$ such that the Brownian tree $\Tt$ of mass $1$ satisfies $\Pp{\diam(\Tt)\leq x} \leq \exp(-ux^{-2})$ for all $x>0$ (this can e.g. be deduced from the explicit distribution of the maximum~\cite{kennedy_distribution_1976}).
-By union bound and Borel--Cantelli, almost surely, we have for $k$ large enough
+By union bound and Borel--Cantelli, there is a constant $c>0$ such that almost surely, we have for $k$ large enough

 Combining this with the upper bound of Lemma~\ref{lem:rough_control_size_regions} (which ensures that $|\Rr[\ii]|$ behaves roughly as a decreasing exponential in $k$), this implies that for any $\eps>0$, almost surely for $k$ large enough and $\ii \in \mathbb{T}_3^k$, we have